tizenorg/platform.upstream.nodejs/doc/api/child_process.markdown

 4. `Stream` object - Share a readable or writable stream that refers to a tty, file, socket, or a pipe with the child process.
 The stream's underlying file descriptor is duplicated in the child process to the fd that corresponds to the index in the `stdio` array.
+Note that the stream must have an underlying descriptor (file streams do not until the `'open'` event has occurred).
 5. Positive integer - The integer value is interpreted as a file descriptor that is is currently open in the parent process.
 It is shared with the child process, similar to how `Stream` objects can be shared.